Staff picks: Predicting this weekend's biggest college football games

-The Red & Black football writers and editors make their picks for the biggest college football games of the week.
+The Red & Black's football writers and editors make their picks for the biggest college football games of the week.

 Staff picks: Predicting this weekend's biggest college football games